 On my usual Sunday mornings, I sat down with my ginger tea and looked through a few magazines.
 They had some nice articles about the economy, art and traveling along with a lot of advertisements.
 Most of them were ads for luxury brands of elegance and exclusiveness.
 I sat there wondering if there are any sustainable options and whether luxury could even be sustainable.

 The more I thought about it, the more the two things seemed to fit together.
 Luxury goods are more durable and long lasting.
-This helps to reduce the amount of waste that is generated when replacing the broken or worn out product, and it also minimizes the amount of new products to substitute the old ones.
+This helps to reduce the amount of waste that increases when replacing the broken or worn out product, and it also minimizes the amount of new products to substitute the old ones.

 There must be more to it than just durability.
 Some companies took saving waste a tick further and started producing high-end products from used and old items.
 For example, Elvis & Kresse, a luxury upcycling company manufactures wallets, bags and belts from old fire hoses and donates 50% of their profits to the fire Fighters Charity in the U.K.

-Most luxury goods put an emphasis on being ‘real’, in terms of natural ingredients or materials.
+Most sustainable luxury goods put an emphasis on being ‘real’, in terms of natural ingredients or materials.
 This can reduce the amount of chemicals used for synthetic materials, exposing fewer workforces to deadly fumes or compounds.

 Others turn to alternative products, like the company Ananas Anam and their product Piñatex™, which is vegetable leather made from pineapple leave fibers.
 These leaves are simple by-products of normal pineapple harvests and are usually left to rot on the field.
 A luxury item that not only helps to reduce waste but also acts as an alternative to the leather industry and provides a feeling of no regrets.